Police: New Mexico charges coming after killings in 2 states

 Chavez said charges related to the deaths were imminent but that authorities feel they have time to build their case and gather as much evidence as possible because Lannon is in custody in New Jersey, where he’s charged with killing Michael Dabkowski.

-Lannon is accused of breaking in to Dabkowski’s New Jersey home, just south of Philadelphia, and beating the 66-year-old to death with a hammer, according to an affidavit.
-His body was discovered March 8, three days after the remains were found in New Mexico.
+Lannon is accused of breaking into Dabkowski’s New Jersey home, just south of Philadelphia, and beating the 66-year-old to death with a hammer, according to an affidavit.
+His body was discovered on March 8, three days after the remains were found in New Mexico.

 Lannon told investigators that Dabkowski had sexually abused him as a child and that he had gone to the home to retrieve sexually explicit photos.
 Dabkowski mentored Lannon and his twin brother through a Big Brothers program in the 1980s, NJ.com reported.